x-kazumi/opennos-db-help/Adding NPcs.md

 **Position** is the direction the NPC will look.
 You can just do $Position and check what "Dir" says.
 To change YOUR direction use the Arrow Keys.
 Otherwise look at the Minimap and check your direction.

 ![](https://i.gyazo.com/81ec7125b73cadd5f323ce68386c431e.png)

+You can double right-click to center your camera from south to north then you do not need to look at the minimap anymore :D